frederic-perez/AmE-dictionary/data/dictionary.md

 __majoring__
 __make (one's) bones__ _idiom_
 __make a face__ _idiom_ To distort the features of the face; grimace.
+__make faces (at someone)__ _idiom_ To make distorted, silly, or humorous facial expressions (at someone), usually for one's own or someone else's amusement, or as a show of disgust.
 __make it easy on yourself__ _Make it easy on yourself, 'cause breaking up is very hard to do._
 __make no bones about something__ _idiom_ :two: To say clearly what you think or feel about something.
 __make out__ _v_ :two::hammer: